 No entry without a mask – does this business practice constitute discrimination?

-The obligation to use their own protective masks, with no other means of protection, could have a negative impact on citizens with lower socioeconomic power, but also anyone who does not possess a mask, especially as they are practically unobtainable on the market at the moment, while at the same time more appropriate means exist to achieve the aim of preserving public health.
+The obligation to use their own protective masks, with no alternative means of protection allowed, could have a negative impact on citizens with a lower socio-economic status, but also anyone who does not possess a mask, especially as they are practically unobtainable on the market at the moment, while at the same time other more appropriate means exist to achieve the aim of preserving public health.

 To conclude, requesting customers to wear a protective mask does not constitute discrimination if it is also allowed to access the business with scarfs or other appropriate means of covering one’s face in order to protect the employees.
 However, it is important to note that, according to HZJZ, wearing protective masks is obligatory for individuals who suspect they might have coronavirus, as well as those who show respiratory symptoms, considering that the protective masks help prevent further spread of the infection.

 - 15/04/2020 GMT A thank you to our colleagues for messages of support

 - 30/09/2019 GMT 25 years of ECRI celebrated in Paris